Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

-Building websites (that you can resell later), is something you might want to do for several reasons.
+Building websites to sell, is something you might want to do for several reasons.
 Maybe your budget prevents you from buying an existing website.
 Or maybe you have an idea, product, or service you are creating that is brand new.
 Whatever the reason may be, when it comes to the topic of how do I actually build a website, you must first determine what type of site you are going to build.
-There are 4 main types:

-Building Product Websites
+Building Product Websites to Sell

 Now product websites seem simple on the surface, but they are perhaps the most challenging when it comes to actually building them.
 It is not so much that the actual building of the website is hard, it has more to do with creating the mission and vision of the project.